martmaemees/aprs/README.rst

 aprs - Python APRS Module
 *************************

+Changes made:
+* Specified the encoding in setup.py for reading files to fix installation on Windows environments.

 aprs is a Python Module that supports connecting to APRS Interfaces, and receiving, parsing and sending APRS Frames.